 - Enable Two-Factor Authentication (2FA)

-- Go to User Settings > My Account and turn on 2FA for extra security.
+- Go to User Settings → My Account and turn on Multi-Factor Authentication (authenticator app or passkey).

 Is Discord Right for Your Family?